 ERP data visibility: The overlooked secret to customer satisfaction

-The primary inhibitor to information flow across the organisation is not data protection policies, however, but data silos caused by legacy technology.
+The primary inhibitor to information flow across the organization is not data protection policies, however, but data silos caused by legacy technology.
 All too often, data is locked away in different parts of an enterprise’s outdated systems.
-Technology limitations can make it slow and costly to access critical customer data – and it can be difficult and time-consuming to organise, clean, and export information from ERP systems to data warehouses for reporting.
+Technology limitations can make it slow and costly to access critical customer data – and it can be difficult and time-consuming to organize, clean, and export information from ERP systems to data warehouses for reporting.

 Often, line-of-business applications have been used to extend ERP systems.
 These software products have confined proprietary data that can be difficult to constantly share across the broader ERP, usually due to licensing issues.
 Systems such as CRM, engineering, or logistics software are generally licensed and configured to meet the particular requirements of specific departments.
-Other staff members who need access to information stored in these systems cannot do so without customisation, integration, or additional products to aggregate data.
+Other staff members who need access to information stored in these systems cannot do so without customization, integration, or additional products to aggregate data.

 For every company – from startups to established firms with multinational operations – access to all data is critical in order to meet service, growth, profitability, and operational goals.
-Only with a modern, open cloud ERP can organisations gain the enterprise data visibility they need to boost customer satisfaction.
+Only with a modern, open cloud ERP can organizations gain the enterprise data visibility they need to boost customer satisfaction.